California Department of Fish and Wildlife: Wildlife Forensics Laboratory

 The CDFW Wildlife Forensics Laboratory is a forensic laboratory that uses molecular biology to investigate crimes against animals.
 The lab is staffed by three wildlife forensic specialists who help CDFW officers identify species, determine the biological sex of an animal, and determine whether two samples are from the same animal.

 California Fish and Game Commission

 The California Fish and Game Commission is an organ of the California state government, and is separate from the CDFW.
 Although the department's name was recently modified by changing the word "Game" to "Wildlife", no such name change has occurred for the commission.

 In popular culture

 CDFW officers were followed by the National Geographic Channel show "Wild Justice" in 2010 and 2011.

-In the 2022 film Jurassic World Dominion, it is referred that the CDFW had pursued the Jurassic Park's escaped Tyrannosaurus rex for over three years since 2018 before they captured it.
+A fictionalized version of the CDFW is depicted in the 2022 film, Jurassic World Dominion.
+Rangers capture and relocate dinosaurs that escaped into the wild at the end of the previous film.